 We could call them up to the altar before I announce that it’s time for you both to kiss; they would each kiss their child then sit down.

-So there we have five different ways for you to include your mum and your mother in law in the wedding ceremony.
+So there we have five different ways for you to honour your mum and your mother-in-law in the wedding ceremony.

 I hope it’s given you some food for thought.